in

 Be Aware of Different BMO Routing Number Formats

-When using your BMO routing number for account transactions, be aware that the specific format can vary depending on the situation:
+When using the BMO routing number for account transactions, be aware that the specific format can vary depending on the situation:

-For electronic transactions like online bill payments and debit card purchases, your routing number will appear in a continuous string without dashes or spaces: 01001XXXXX.
+• Electronic format: For electronic transactions like online bill payments and debit card purchases, your routing number will appear in a continuous string without dashes or spaces: 0001XXXXX.

 Being mindful of potential format variations will ensure you provide the precise routing number required for the transaction type.

-Need to find bank routing numbers in Canada for your banking?
-Check out our handy how-to guides:
+Need to find routing numbers for different banks in Canada?
+Check out our handy guides:

-For more helpful financial guidance and resources for Canadians, visit LifeBuzz.ca.
+For more helpful financial guidance and resources for Canadians, visit LifeBuzz.
 Discover how you can optimize and protect your financial life with expert analysis on banking, investing, insurance, and more.
-Don’t leave your financial future up to chance – LifeBuzz.ca has your back.

 Frequently Asked Questions